 On the Participation & Grades page, select students' names to see their discussion activity.
 Students' contributions are highlighted on their submission pages.

 View the discussion analysis to see an in-depth look at each student’s discussion participation, critical thinking level, and sentence complexity.
 These performance-based insights show you can help you determine which students who may need assistance or are out of the normal range of participation.

 Type a grade and feedback for this student at the top of the page.
 Type a numeric value of no more than five digits.
 You can include two additional digits after a decimal point.
 The feedback icon appears next to the grade pill.
 Select the icon to open the feedback panel, which persists on the side of the screen.
 You can scroll through the discussion activity and add overall feedback.
 You can also embed an audio/video recording of your feedback in the editor as you grade.
 Students watch or listen to your feedback alongside any text you include.

-When you're ready to post a grade, select the More options icon and select Post.
+When you're ready to post a grade, open the menu and select Post.

-If you have assigned a rubric to the discussion, select the grade pill to open the rubric panel.
+If you've assigned a rubric to the discussion, select the grade pill with the rubric icon to open the rubric panel.
 You can directly type a grade or select values from the rubric to add to the grade.
 You can post the grade from the Grades and Participation page.